clef/handbook/Acknowledgment of Receipt.md

-#Acknowledgement of Receipt of B
+#Acknowledgement of Receipt of Employee Handbook

-I acknowledge I have received a copy of the Clef B, have read it, and understand its provisions.
-I further understand that if I have a question, I am obligated to ask one of the founders for clarification of any provisions in the B.
+I acknowledge I have received a copy of the Clef Employee Handbook, have read it, and understand its provisions.
+I further understand that if I have a question, I am obligated to ask one of the founders for clarification of any provisions in the Employee Handbook.

 I further understand that the statements contained in the handbook do not create any contractual or other legal obligations of employment.
 I also understand that Clef may at any time modify, rescind, or revise any policy, benefit, or practice described in the handbook, except for its policy of at-will employment.